lbnl-science-it/scienceit-docs/docs/hpc/software/containers/apptainer.md

 Overwrite the default cache and tmp directories for Apptainer using one of the two methods described below:

-* The information pulled into the $SCRATCH directory will persist after the job is complete, so use the above method if that is a necessity.
+* The information pulled into the $SCRATCH directory will persist after the job is complete, so use the following method if that is a necessity.
 Keep note that $SCRATCH and $HOME are network storage that is accessible from anywhere on the cluster, making it rather slow.
-Run the following commands to pull to $SCRATCH:
+Run the commands below to pull to $SCRATCH:
     ```shell
     mkdir $SCRATCH/APPTAINER_TMPDIR $SCRATCH/APPTAINER_CACHEDIR
     export APPTAINER_TMPDIR=$SCRATCH/APPTAINER_TMPDIR
     export APPTAINER_CACHEDIR=$SCRATCH/APPTAINER_CACHEDIR
     ```

-* If the information does not need to persist, use the disk storage allocated to each compute node under the `/tmp` directory.
-This is much faster than the previous method.
-However, keep in mind that any data written to this storage will be wiped following job completion.
-Run the following commands to pull to `/tmp`:
+* If information does not need to persist, use the disk storage allocated to each compute node under the `/tmp` directory.
+Pulling data onto these disks will be much faster than using `$SCRATCH`; however, keep in mind that any data written to this storage will be wiped after job completion.
+Run the following commands to pull data to `/tmp`:
     ```shell
     mkdir /tmp/APPTAINER_TMPDIR /tmp/APPTAINER_CACHEDIR
     export APPTAINER_TMPDIR=/tmp/APPTAINER_TMPDIR